 Camping is an affordable way to explore the Whitsundays.
-With gorgeous bays, secluded beaches, coral reefs and over 30 campsites to choose from it is the ultimate camping experience.
+With gorgeous bays, secluded beaches and coral reefs it’s the ultimate camping experience.
 With 25 jaw-dropping campsite locations, including Whitehaven Beach, voted the world’s most beautiful it’s a difficult choice!

 We camped on Whitehaven Beach on Whitsunday Island, the most popular and busiest island in the Whitsundays.
-There are many other alternatives and it’s even possible to camp on your own private island.
-On our transfer back to Airlie Beach, we dropped a couple and their little baby off at Crayfish Beach on Hook Island to camp.
+There are many other alternatives.
+It’s even possible to camp on your own private island.
+On our transfer back to Airlie Beach, a couple got dropped off at Crayfish Beach on Hook Island to camp.
 Everyone on the boat couldn’t believe the sensational views of the secluded beach.
 The couple were ecstatic as they had the whole beach to themselves for an idyllic couple of days.

 Camping is available on many of the islands in the Whitsundays, including Hook Island and the Molle Islands.
 Some are more popular with backpackers, day-trippers and groups.
 Some are less known, remote and romantic.

 On Whitsunday Island, there are eight campsite locations with a new one – Cairn campsite on the northern end of Cairn Beach recently opening.
-Here the snorkeling and bush walks are apparently the best on Whitsunday Island.
+Here the snorkeling and bush walks are the best in the Whitsundays.
 Unlike most of the other campsites in the Whitsundays mobile phones can get reception from here.

 Some of the campsites have beach frontage and a great view but they have no shade or protection which can make it uncomfortable during the day.
 Food needs to last and heat can spoil it.
 We thought it looked awesome and grabbed a beach frontage site when we first arrived, but by the afternoon we moved to one further back in the cooler forest.

-Most of the campsites have a picnic table and eco-toilets.
+Most of the campsites have picnic tables and eco-toilets.